1984 United States presidential election in Minnesota

-The 1984 United States presidential election in Minnesota took place on November 6, 1984 as part of the 1984 United States presidential election.
+The 1984 United States presidential election in Minnesota took place on November 6, 1984, as part of the 1984 United States presidential election.
 Voters chose ten representatives, or electors to the Electoral College, who voted for president and vice president.

-Minnesota voted for the Democratic Party candidate, former Vice President Walter Mondale.
+Minnesota voted for the DFL candidate, former Vice President Walter Mondale.
 He narrowly won his home state over incumbent President Ronald Reagan by just 3,761 votes, giving him his only state victory in the election (Mondale also carried the District of Columbia), resulting in the state weighing in at around 18 percentage points more Democratic than the nation at large.
 Minnesota was the only state not to back Reagan in either of his two presidential campaigns.
 Although Mondale won only twenty of the state's 87 counties – making Reagan the only presidential nominee to win a majority of counties in every state – his large majorities in the heavily unionized Iron Range of the northeast overbalanced Reagan's majorities in the more Republican west of the state.
+Had Reagan overcome Mondale's 3,761 vote margin, he would have been the first nominee since 1820 to carry all the states, with Nixon's 1972 49-state victory being less narrow both on account of Massachusetts's 14 electoral votes and the margin of 220,000 votes (nearly 9%).